CornellLabofOrnithology/ebirdst/README.md

 and Trends Data Products are updated, and users are encouraged to update this R package and transition to using the new version of the data products.
-After the data products are updated, there will be a brief period where access to the previous version is also provided, allowsing users to finish any analyses with this previous version.
-If you inteded to continue using the older data products during this period you must not update the R package.
+After the data products are updated, there will be a brief period where access to the previous version is also provided, allowing users to finish any analyses with this previous version.
+If you intended to continue using the older data products during this period you must not update the R package.